radical-edo/js-style-guide/README.md

     }
     ```

-  - Function should never have more than 5 lines of code.
+  - Functions that are too large are usually a sign that it is doing more than just one single responsibility.
+Look into splitting them into different functions and using them in a [composition](http://eloquentjavascript.net/05_higher_order.html).
+Look for that during code reviews.

-    The idea behind this one is to limit the `function` responsiblities. and it's easier to test
+    The idea behind this one is to limit the `function` responsiblities. and it's easier to test the code
-    the code

   - Function should have at the most 3 arguments